← All Posts

 Major Events and Programming Throughout 2026

 Colonial Williamsburg has organized its 2026 calendar around several anchor events, with special programming running nearly year-round.
-Here are the highlights worth building a trip around.

 Winter and Spring 2026